Chihana says his successor at AFORD needs to be strong and rich

-Alliance For Democracy (AFORD) president, Enock Chihana, has urged followers of the party to start thinking of someone very strong, rich and well known, who would succeed him once he retires from politics.
+Alliance For Democracy (AFORD) president and member of the Malawi Tonse Alliance ruling coalition, Enock Chihana, has urged followers of the party to start thinking of someone very strong, rich and well known, who would succeed him once he retires from politics.

-While addressing a mammoth rally in Rumphi, earlier this week, Chihana maintained, he would not entertain a weakling with no vision for the party to succeed him.
+While addressing a mammoth rally in Rumphi earlier this week, Chihana maintained that he would not entertain a weakling with no vision for the party to succeed him.

 He stressed: “do not bring in someone who will lead this party to its deathbed.
 Start thinking of a successor who would sacrifice his everything for the sustainability of our beloved AFORD, a party that brought democracy in Malawi.”